14. Interfacing compiled code (**)#

 ## [1] 4 1 0 1 4 9 16 NA

-We can claim some auxiliary memory from the heap during a function’s runtime using the well-known C::malloc (or new in C++).
+We can claim auxiliary memory from the heap during a function’s runtime using the well-known C::malloc (or new in C++).
 We are of course fully responsible for releasing it via C::free (or delete).

 Example 14.12